flmiot/SimpleCT/README.md

 # SimpleCT
+Work in progress.
 A simple GUI for custom 1st generation tomography setups with the PYHWE 09058-50 X-ray-device and Arduino Leonardo.

 ## Purpose
 - control PHYWE 09058-50 X-ray-device (Voltage, Current, Readout)